Code-Institute-Submissions/TraceOfKerava/README.md

 ### Features Left to Implement

 A few features that were excluded from the current version:
- This was skipped due to lack of time.
+- Direction service for the maps, allowing mobile phone users to get route directions from their current location.
 - Adding alternative options in each challenge so that returning users can opt for a new version of the challenge and users with travel limitations have an option to choose something closer to them.
 - An image gallery of the pictures posted in social media with tag
-- The botton with a link to contact in case a company wants to be included in the site whereby visitors can leave their contact request, by clicking on "here" and hyperlink and filling out the form.
+- The button with a link to contact in case a company wants to be included in the site whereby visitors can leave their contact request, by clicking on "here" and hyperlink and filling out the form.

+Some improvements for text size should be implemented in the future, especially for Edge.
+Also a fix for maps not fully rendering assumably due to low internet connections would be needed, potentially by allowing a fix map to be displayed in such cases instead.

 ## Technologies Used
 -	Bootstrapcdn